chriseldredge/chriseldredge.github.io/source/_posts/2013-02-25-fun-with-nuget-rest-api.markdown

     </edmx:Edmx>

-This xml vomit says that in addition to the hard-coded, out-of-band RPC API that is OData, you can also invoke the Search, FindPackagesById or GetUpdates functions, how to invoke them and what parameters they take.
+This xml vomit says that in addition to the hard-coded, out-of-band RPC API that is OData, you can also invoke the Search and FindPackagesById functions, how to invoke them and what parameters they take.

 At some point the NuGet developers must have gotten sick of using WCF Data Services, because the endpoints for uploading a package, deleting a package, and the tab completion endpoints all are implemented without integration with WCF Data Services.
-That means that these operations are not discoverable by a client, so if the client wants to invoke them it has to hard-code their locations.
+That means that these operations are not discoverable by a client, so if the client wants to invoke them it has to know their locations.

 The Evolution of a Public API
 -----------------------------